agilecustoms/release/README.md

 **semantic-release** usage details

 It is used in `dryRun` mode, so it doesn't commit changes, push tags, or create a GitHub release.
-Semantic-release has rich family of plugins and shared configuration. `agilecustoms/publish` action uses only two main plugins:
+Semantic-release has a rich family of plugins and shared configuration. `agilecustoms/publish` action uses only two main plugins:
 [commit-analyzer](https://github.com/semantic-release/commit-analyzer) and [release-notes-generator](https://github.com/semantic-release/release-notes-generator)
 so they take configuration as per `semantic-release` documentation in extent that `dryRun` mode supports.
 Plugin [changelog](https://github.com/semantic-release/changelog) is not used, instead `agilecustoms/publish` implements its own logic to update `CHANGELOG.md` file,